ropensci-archive/roweb2/content/technotes/2020-04-30-code-highlighting/index.md

 ```

 which confusingly enough uses the name "Pygments", not Chroma, for historical reasons.
-You'd use CSS like we do if none of [Chroma default styles](https://xyproto.github.io/splash/docs/all.html) suited you, or if you want to add a button switching the CSS applied to the classes, which we did for this note [using a dev.to post by Alberto Montalesi](https://dev.to/albertomontalesi/add-dark-mode-to-your-website-with-just-a-few-lines-of-code-5baf).[^button]
+You'd use CSS like we do if none of [Chroma default styles](https://xyproto.github.io/splash/docs/all.html) suited you, if you wanted to make sure the style colors respect WCAG color contrast guidelines (see [last section](#accessibility)), or if you want to add a button switching the CSS applied to the classes, which we did for this note [using a dev.to post by Alberto Montalesi](https://dev.to/albertomontalesi/add-dark-mode-to-your-website-with-just-a-few-lines-of-code-5baf).[^button]
 Click the button below!
 It will also let you switch back to light mode.